maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 - **Submersion**: When a system ceases operations or boundary conditions shift sharply, the directional signal is submerged back into uncertainty.
 - **Replaceability**: When a directional signal fails, the system will condense a new directional signal under new boundary conditions.

+**The Origin of Directional Signals**: A directional signal is neither "chosen" nor "forced" upon the system.
+It is a stability pattern locked by the system through operations under the constraints of boundary conditions—just as water flowing downhill is neither "chosen" nor "forced," but a pattern of behavior within a gravitational field.
+Likewise, a directional signal is a navigation mechanism locked by the system under given boundary conditions in order to maintain its own operations.

+**The Meaning of "System Ceasing Operations"**: A system ceases operations when its core directional signal is no longer effectively refreshed, its operational nodes are no longer aligned, and the system's overall operations lose continuity.
+At this point, the content-level signals within the system—goodness, virtue, justice—also fail or are re-locked.

+**Conceptual Distinction Between Goodness, Virtue, and Justice**

+The goodness, virtue, and justice discussed in this paper correspond to three dimensions of the system: goodness points to the system's directional maintenance (the directional signal locked by the system), virtue points to the alignment of individual behavior with the directional signal (behavioral patterns identified by the system), and justice points to the alignment of signals among the system's internal nodes (the sense of order presented by the system).
+These three are not parallel concepts at the same level, but descriptions of the directional signal from different angles.

-**Why these two definitions are needed**: Because goodness, virtue, and justice are not independently existing objects.
+**Why These Two Definitions Are Needed**: Because goodness, virtue, and justice are not independently existing objects.
 They are always attached to some system—some system locks what "good behavior" is, some system identifies what "virtue" is, some system maintains what "justice" is.
 Without a system, they have no grounding.
 The directional signal provides the analytical channel for understanding why they change and why their content differs across systems.

+**This Paper's Stance: Descriptive Meta-Analysis, Not Normative Judgment**

+This paper describes "the structural differences in the concepts of goodness, virtue, and justice across different systems," rather than "what goodness, virtue, and justice themselves are."
+It analyzes the structure of definition at the meta-level, rather than providing definitional content at the first-order level.
+Thus, when this paper notes that the Nazi system locked "racial supremacy" as its directional signal, this is a structural description, not an endorsement or defense of Nazi content.

 ### II.2 Core Thesis of This Paper